afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 # Notes on Human Interface Device (HID) implementation

-This project implements a HID device which may be used both through the USB and Bluetooth GATT protocol stacks.
+This project implements a HID device (sorry for the redundancy) which may be used both through the USB and Bluetooth GATT protocol stacks.
+Most relevant implementation details can be found at file [HID_definitions.h](../../src/include/HID_definitions.h)

-Most HID details can be found at file [HID_definitions.h](../../src/include/HID_definitions.h)
+This document does not intent to explain HID devices.
+A good source is [Jan Axelson's Lakeview Research](http://www.janaxelson.com/hidpage.htm).

 ## License and copyright concerns